 The minor in Philosophy simply consists of six courses in philosophy, of which three must be taken at the 3000 or 4000 level.
 Thus a student now enrolled in a first philosophy course would need to complete only five more courses to obtain the academic minor in philosophy.

 The Pre-Law Minor consists of 18 semester hours and is designed for students who wish to pursue studies in politics, business, criminal justice or other pre-professional studies while they also plan for admission to a law school.
 Students are required to take either PHL 2200 Critical Thinking or PHL 3230 Formal Logic.
-Additionally, students pursuing the minor must take five courses from the following list: PSC 2201 American Politics, BUS 4410 Business Law I, CJA 3324 Judicial Criminal Process, PSC 4404 Courts and The Consitution, COM 4425 Public Communication, PHL 3320 Philosophy of Law.
+Additionally, students pursuing the minor must take five courses from the following list: PSC 2201 American Politics, BUS 4410 Business Law I, CJA 3324 Judicial Criminal Process, PSC 4404 Courts and The Constitution, COM 4425 Public Communication, PHL 3320 Philosophy of Law.

 Why should you consider taking a Canadian Studies Minor?
 For some there may be practical reasons since BA students are now required to either take a Minor or complete an intermediate level of foreign language studies.
 There are other practical aspects to be considered.
-Since the Minor in Canadian Studies is interdisciplinary, you may be able to fulfil requirements for your Major and the Minor by taking One course for both requirements.
-The basic course in Canadian Studies--CDN 1101 INTRODUCTION TO CANADA--can be used to fulfil your General Education Elective requirements, whether or not you decide to minor in Canadian Studies.
+Since the Minor in Canadian Studies is interdisciplinary, you may be able to fulfill requirements for your Major and the Minor by taking One course for both requirements.
+The basic course in Canadian Studies--CDN 1101 INTRODUCTION TO CANADA--can be used to fulfill your General Education Elective requirements, whether or not you decide to minor in Canadian Studies.
 Click here to read more.